Plumber in CalgaryHousing & Career Guide · 2026

 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.

-Shortage of licensed tradespeople in most cities.
+Shortage of licensed tradespeople in most cities in both Canada and the US.
 New construction and aging infrastructure both drive demand.

 Frequently Asked Questions